ga-dc/wdi5/w01/readme.md

-# Learning Objectives
+# Learning Objectives, W01

 ## CLI

 -	Describe the difference between a command, its flags, and its arguments
 -	Create and modify folders and files using the shell
 -	Describe the difference between an absolute and a relative path
 -	Distinguish between safe and unsafe commands

 ## Git